 Talking of which, one variety of cucumbers that should never be shared with your dog are pickled cucumbers.

-These are stored in jars with lots of additives, especially salt – and while not immediately dangerous to your dog, they definitely lose many of their health benefits through this means of preservation.
+These are stored in jars with lots of additives, especially salt – and while not immediately dangerous to your dog, they lose many of their health benefits through this means of preservation.

 Stick with fresh and sliced cucumber for your dog, and you can’t go far wrong.